-Please submit the PGG Qualifying Exam form, signed by your committee, to Krystal Wright in Blacksburg.
+Please submit the PGG Qualifying Exam form, signed by your committee, to Kelly Crist in Blacksburg.
 This form can be found at:

-https://www.spia.vt.edu/wp-content/uploads/2018/01/PGG-Qualifying_Exam_Form.pdf
+https://spia.vt.edu/content/dam/spia_vt_edu/doctoral/Qualifying_Exam_Form.pdf

 The Five Milestones: 2.
 The Preliminary Examinations

 The purpose of this examination is to evaluate the student's readiness to proceed with his/her dissertation work in terms of theory, research design, and major area of interest.
 The areas of examination will build on the student's plan of study and qualifying evaluation proposals.
 The content of the examination will be determined through discussion between the advisory committee and the student.
 The committee chair will coordinate questions from each committee member.
 Students will have choices among the questions asked.